 - University of Chicago transcript (scanned, or e-transcript sent to Jessica Smith);

 - Applicants should also arrange for their Chicago faculty advisor to send a letter—which will serve both as a recommendation and an endorsement of your plan to conduct research abroad—to Jessica Smith in UChicagoGRAD before the application deadline.

-For eligibility or application procedural questions, contact Jessica Smith, Assistant Director of Fellowships in UChicagoGRAD.
+For eligibility or application procedural questions, contact Jessica Smith, Director of Fellowships in UChicagoGRAD.
 For questions regarding the Collège de France, contact Dan Bertsche, Associate Director at the France Chicago Center.